Home Therapy Fee calculator

 %

-0% if you are fully private pay.
-100% if you only see in-network clients.
+0% if fully private pay.
+100% if only in-network.

 $